jjhelmus/nmrglue/doc/source/tutorial.rst

 Here we opened the NMRPipe file *test.ft2* , created a new ``converter`` object and loaded it with the NMRPipe data.
-The ``converter`` is then used to generate the Sparky parameter dictionary and a data array appropiate for Sparky data which is written to *sparky_file.ucsf*.
+The ``converter`` is then used to generate the Sparky parameter dictionary and a data array appropriate for Sparky data which is written to *sparky_file.ucsf*.
 All type conversions, and sign manipulation of the data array is performed internally by the ``converter`` object.
 In addition new dictionaries are